-Two non-statutory deposit schemes for retiring employees, namely, Deposit Scheme for Retiring Government Employees and Deposit Scheme for Retiring Employees of Public Sector Companies are also run by the Central Government.
+Two non-statutory deposit schemes for retired / retiring employees, namely, Deposit Scheme for retiring Government Employees and Deposit Scheme for retiring Employees of Public Sector Companies are also run by the Central Government.
 Budgetary Estimates of collections under these schemes are shown in Table II hereunder:

 Table II

+(In Crore of Rupees)

 Actuals 2002-03 RE 2003-04 BE 2004-05

 (Provisional)

 GROSS 468.00 550.00 600.00

 NET 405.00 480.00 520.00

-- 7. STATE PROVIDENT FUNDS: The transactions under this head relate to various Provident Funds for Government employees.
+7. STATE PROVIDENT FUNDS: The transactions under this head relate to various Provident Funds for Government employees.
 Credit assumed is net of the deposits into the funds, including interest and withdrawals / temporary advances from funds.
 With effect from 1.4.2003, the deposits carry interest at 8 per cent per annum.
 Net accretions to the Funds were estimated at Rs.
 7500 crore in Budget 2003-2004 against which the R.E. is placed at Rs.5000 crore.
-Budget 2004-2005 estimates a net accretion of Rs.6000 crore. - 8.
-SPECIAL DEPOSIT SCHEMES: Receipts were estimated on account of accretions due to reinvestment of interest payments on net balances under the Special Deposit Schemes (SDS) for non-Government Provident, Superannuation and Gratuity Funds and for surplus funds of Life Insurance Corporation, General Insurance Corporation, its subsidiaries, Employees' State Insurance Corporation, etc.
+Budget 2004-2005 estimates a net accretion of Rs.4000 crore.

+8. SPECIAL DEPOSIT SCHEMES: Receipts were estimated on account of accretions due to reinvestment of interest payments on net balances under the Special Deposit Schemes (SDS) for non-Government Provident, Superannuation and Gratuity Funds and for surplus funds of Life Insurance Corporation, General Insurance Corporation, its subsidiaries, etc. and Employees' State Insurance Corporation, etc.

 Government has notified freezing the corpus of SDS for PFs, etc. as on June 30, 2003 and provides for interest payment in cash on the net balances, which are to be invested as per the guidelines relating to incremental accretions.
 The reduction in the receipts at RE stage is on account of the aforesaid change in Scheme.
-BE 2004-05 assumes nil receipt under the Schemes.
+From 2004-05, investments under SDS for LIC, GIC, etc. have also been discontinued.
+Therefore, BE 2004-05 assumes net receipts of Rs.
+200.39 crore.